walterhiggins/WMPJS/README.md

 The game will be kept simple for the sake of providing example code which you might want to adapt and extend to create your own mini-game.

-The game will be started using a javascript function and its duration and team structure will be passed as paramters.
+The game will be started using a Javascript function and its duration and team structure will be passed as paramters.
 If no parameters are passed then the default game duration will be 60 seconds and the game will be in free-for-all mode - all players against each other.

 First I'll present the game in a single Javascript module with a function which operators will use to start the game and later in this chapter we'll cover how players can start the game using in-game mechanisms.
 We'll also cover how to create an Arena for the game to be played in and a command for use by players to start the game.